 While our little patch of heaven isn’t big enough (yet) to go full-tilt, to us it’s a wonderful place to start.
 Homesteading is a huge undertaking.
 HUGE.
 It’s important to take baby steps to avoid burnout.
 Having a property that is manageable while Mr. Fluster works and the kids are still young, is very important to us.
 That’s the thing about dreams and goals – they have to be flexible!

-Adjusting our original vision, Fluster Farm aims to be a small hobby farm, offering farm fresh, pasture-raised eggs and organically grown heirloom vegetables and fruit.
+Adjusting our original vision, Fluster Farm aims to be a small hobby farm, offering farm fresh, pastured-raised eggs and organically grown heirloom garden vegetables and fruit.
 Eventually we hope to supplement or completely replace our electricity needs with solar power, offer aquaponic garden vegetables and fish year-round, and also keep dairy animals and bees.
 Most of all, we aim to grow a large portion of our own food and learn lost skills along the way – and truly live life and enjoy every minute of it.